dapr/docs/daprdocs/content/en/getting-started/quickstarts/bindings-quickstart.md

 ### Step 3: Schedule a Cron job and write to the database

-In a new terminal window, navigate to the `quickstarts/bindings/python/sdk` directory.
+In a new terminal window, navigate to the SDK directory.

 ```bash
 cd quickstarts/bindings/python/sdk